PaulThiberville/PaulThiberville/README.md

 - 🔭 I’m currently working on **Web developpement**

-- 🌱 I’m currently learning Jest and TDD
+- 🌱 I’m currently learning Redux async actions, middlewares and best pratictices

 - 📫 You can join me at **paul.thiberville@gmail.com**